How Does Bankruptcy Affect a Pending Divorce Case?

 Talk to a Bankruptcy Attorney

-There are many areas where bankruptcy law and family law can overlap.
+There are many areas where bankruptcy law and divorce law can overlap.
 In some circumstances, filing for bankruptcy during your divorce can cause unnecessary delays or complications.
-If you have an ongoing divorce case, talk to a knowledgeable bankruptcy attorney in your area to learn about how filing for bankruptcy might affect your pending divorce.
+If you have an ongoing divorce case, talk to a knowledgeable bankruptcy attorney in your area to learn how filing for bankruptcy might affect your pending divorce.

 Get Professional Help